asterixoferquy/personalblog/content/projects.md

 ---
-title: "Some projects I've worked on"
+title: "some projects I've worked on"
 date:
 slug: ""
 description: ""